jkeohan/rctr-2-14-22/w01d02/components-and-jsx.md

 ### Functional Components

-Being that you are familiar with JS functions writing a Functional Component is much easier to understand.
+Being that you are familiar with standard JS functions writing a Functional Component is much easier to understand.

 For now let's just comment out the **Class Component** and we will write a new `Functional` Component.